rackerlabs/technical-blog/_posts/2015-04-24-ansible-and-docker.markdown

 ### `restart_policy=always`

-Another important option you should consider using is `restart_policy`, which lets you use Docker as a process supervisor.
+Another important option you should consider using is `restart_policy`, which lets you use Docker as a process supervisor, like upstart, monit, or forever.js.

 ## Using Ansible to build Docker images